IQSS/social_science_software_toolkit/iqss_sss_best_practices.md

 ## Best practices

-Social science statistical software is more likely to acheive the aims listed above if they have the following characteristics:
+Social science statistical software is more likely to achieve the aims listed above if they have the following characteristics:

 1. Are informatively **documented**

 -   Documentation is written as close to the source code as possible, e.g. using [Doxygen](http://www.stack.nl/~dimitri/doxygen/) or a Doxygen-like markup.

--   Documentation is comprehensive and approachably written.
+-   Documentation is comprehensive and aproachably written.

 -   Documentation is accessible both alongside the software and on a website.